 The numbers are bleak.
-According to the Centers for Disease Control and Prevention, more than 60% of overdose deaths involve an opioid, and more than half a million people died from drug overdoses from 2000 to 2015 alone.
-Every day, 91 Americans die from opioid overdose.
+According to the Centers for Disease Control and Prevention (CDC), more than 60% of overdose deaths involve an opioid, and more than half a million people died from drug overdoses from 2000 to 2015 alone.
+Every day, 91 Americans die from an opioid overdose.
 Both opioid prescriptions and opioid-related overdose deaths continue to rise.

-> It’s easy to read numbers like that and feel hopeless — especially if you or someone you love is currently addicted to opioids.
+It’s easy to read numbers like that and feel hopeless — especially if you or someone you love is currently addicted to opioids.
 However, there is still reason for hope.
 With professional help, recovery and freedom is possible.
 Good health is possible.
 A life free from the grips of opioid addiction is possible.

 Read on to learn more about opioid addiction treatment, and how you can find hope for yourself or your loved one today.

 With Kratom now legal in 44 states, many opiate addicts wonder if they can use this herbal supplement to wean themselves off of prescription opiates or heroin.
 There have been heated debates around the efficacy of this option with staunch supporters and opponents.

 However, the truth is that there simply hasn’t been enough research done to know if this is a safe alternative to opiates.
 This lack of knowledge, combined with a lack of official regulation, makes it impossible for a user to fully understand the risks or how Kratom may interact with other drugs.

 An important thing to understand here is that opiate addiction is a result of a chemical dependency and imbalance in the user’s brain.
 One can’t simply “white knuckle” his or her way through recovery, and attempting to self-medicate or wean one’s self off of opiates without medical supervision can be extremely dangerous.

 For these reasons, self-treatment is not recommended for those with opioid addictions.

 Medically Supervised Detox from Opiates